1. Introduction

 Unsatisfactory Probation Performance

-9.4 In cases where satisfactory performance has not been demonstrated despite a period of review and support, the employee should be invited to a more structured final review meeting and should be made aware that dismissal is a possible outcome of the meeting.
+9.4 In cases where satisfactory performance has not been demonstrated despite a period of review and support, the colleague should be invited to a more structured final review meeting and should be made aware that dismissal is a possible outcome of the meeting.
 P&OD advice should be sought in such circumstances and an P&OD Adviser should be present at the meeting.
 Appropriate template documentation is also available from P&OD.

-9.5 The employee should be given reasonable notice in writing of the final review meeting (typically no less than 5 working days) and be advised of their right to be accompanied by a Trade Union Representative or work colleague.
+9.5 Colleagues should be given reasonable notice in writing of the final review meeting (typically no less than 5 working days) and be advised of their right to be accompanied by a Trade Union Representative or work colleague.
 The final review meeting in these circumstances will typically be conducted by the direct line manager involved throughout the probation period subject to being at grade 7 or above.
 Where the manager is below grade 7, a separate manager at grade 7 or above should be appointed to conduct the meeting.

 9.6 In such cases, the manager will consider the following at the final review meeting: